 Building the Walden Dory course will re-create “Musketaquid” through the details Thoreau included in the book.
 Students will take the information contained within “A week on the Concord and Merrimack Rivers” to determine the boat’s building plan.
 The course will then recreate a full-size replica including design, lofting, pattern making, framing, set-up, and lapstrake planking.

 This special course is being taught by Professional Boatbuilder Wade Smith, having over 25 years of professional experience with 13 of those years spent running the Mystic Seaport Boat Shop, Wade has extensive experience in building boats of all sizes and recreating historical watercraft.

-This course runs 6 consecutive Saturdays beginning February 3rd and completing March 10th.
-Classes run 9am to 5pm, with a break for lunch.
-Walden Dory Students will have the option to add on Wade’s March 17th “Rig Design” course, which includes designing and making a sailing rig, at a discounted price.
+This course runs 6 consecutive days starting July 29th through Aug 4rd 2019.
+Students should be familiar with “A week on the Concord and Merrimack Rivers” and are encouraged to bring a copy of the text to class.
+Classes run daily 9am to 5pm, with a break for lunch.
+Walden Dory Students will have the option to add on Wade’s “Rig Design” course at a discounted price, which runs later in Aug 2019 and includes designing and making a sailing rig.

 Out-of-state students are encouraged to contact us for help in finding accommodations.